revoxhere/duino-coin/README.md

 *   Websocket connection (through proxy - may not be available 100% of the time) - server IP and port are static: `ws://51.15.127.80:15808`

 **Make sure you don't create more than 24 connections per IP address and don't make more than 24 connections in time shorter than 30 seconds.**
-If you do that, server may ban your IP for creating too much traffic and being a potential DDoS attacker.
+If you do that, the server may ban your IP for creating too much traffic and being a potential DDoS attacker.
 If you happen to get banned, wait about 315 seconds to get unbanned automatically.

-After connecting, the server will send version number it's currently on (2.2).
+After connecting, the server will send its version number it's currently on (2.2).
 At this point you can send `LOGI` or `REGI` request to login or register an account or `JOB,username` to receive job for mining.
 To login, send `LOGI,username,password` - replace username and password with credentials.
 After sucessfull login server will send `OK`.
 If login fails, server will send `NO,Reason of failed login`.

-To register, send `REGI,username,password,email` - again, by replacing words with respective data.
+To register, send `REGI,username,password,email` - again, by replacing the placeholders with the respective data.
-After sucessfull registration server will send `OK`.
+After sucessful registration, the server will send `OK`.
-If registration fails, server will send `NO,Reason of failed registration`.
+If the registration fails, the server will send `NO,Reason of failed registration`.

 After loging-in you have access to the following commands:
 *   `BALA` - Server will return balance of current user
 *   `JOB` - Server will return job for mining
     *   You can also use `JOB,username` to mine without loging-in

-    *   You can ask for a specific difficulty for mining: `JOB,username,DIFF` (**if you don't ask for specific difficulty, you'll get the network diff**) where diff is one of the below:
+    *   You can ask for a specific mining difficulty: `JOB,username,DIFF` (**if you don't ask for a specific difficulty, you'll get the network diff**) where diff is one of the below:
         * `AVR`     - diff      3 - used for official AVR boards mining
         * `ESP`     - diff     75 - used for official ESP boards mining
         * `ESP32`   - diff    100 - used for official ESP boards mining
-        * `MEDIUM`  - diff    30k - used as lower-diff PC mining
+        * `MEDIUM`  - diff    30k - used for lower-diff PC mining
-        * `EXTREME` - diff   950k - for custom high performance miners
+        * `EXTREME` - diff   950k - used for custom high performance miners

-    *   When sending result, you can pass hashrate count and miner name along with rig name to display in the API, e.g.`6801,250000,My Cool Miner v4.20,House Miner` indicates that result 6801 was found, hashrate was 250000H/s (250kH/s) and software name was My Cool Miner v4.20 with rig named House Miner
+    *   When sending the mining result, you can pass the hashrate count and the name of the miner along with rig name to display in the API, e.g.`6801,250000,My Cool Miner v4.20,House Miner` indicates that result 6801 was found, the hashrate was 250000H/s (250kH/s) and the name of the software was "My Cool Miner v4.20" with a rig named "House Miner"
         *   If hashrate is not received, server estimates it from time it took to receive share and sets `"Is estimated": "True"` in the API
         *   If software name is not received, server uses `"Software": "Unknown"` in the API
         *   If rig name is not received, server uses `"Identifier": "None"` in the API
-*   `SEND,-,recipientUsername,amount` - Send funds to someone, server will return a message about state of the transaction
+*   `SEND,-,recipientUsername,amount` - Send funds to someone, the server will return a message about the state of the transaction
 *   `GTXL,username,num` - Get last *num* of transactions involving *username* (both deposits and withdrawals)
 *   `CHGP,oldPassword,newPassword` - Change password of current user
 *   `WRAP,amount,tronAddress` - Wrap DUCO on Tron network (wDUCO)